 We analyse this expression file further to compute two values for each gene:

-Tissue specificity: Z-scores are calculated for each gene and each tissue and then they are binned based on quantiles of a perfect normal distribution.
-This allows to extract the tissues for which a gene is specific, defined as the expression value being above the 75th z-score percentile - in practice, anything in bin 2 or above (more information in the FAQ section)
+- Tissue specificity: Z-scores are calculated for each gene and each tissue and then they are binned based on quantiles of a perfect normal distribution.
+We compute the tissue specificity of a target as the number of standard deviations from the mean of the log RNA expression of the target across the available tissues.
+A target is considered to be tissue specific if the z-score is greater than 0.674 (or the 75th percentile of a perfect normal distribution).
+We remove data for under-expressed targets before the z-score calculation.
+This allows us to extract the tissues for which a gene is specific, defined as the expression value being above the 75th z-score percentile - in practice, anything in bin 2 or above.

 Normalised files with binned value of expression and tissue specificity values for each target are available from our data download page.